Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: Details about the ISNet Loss Function

 $L_{C}$ is a standard loss function for classification.
 Here, we used cross-entropy or binary cross-entropy (for a single-label or multi-label task, respectively), averaged across the mini-batch samples.
-We will now explain the calculation of the second term, $L_{H}$.
-First, some definitions are needed: we denote as $\bm{H}$ a tensor containing the heatmaps for all classes, created for a single input image or for a mini-batch of B images (in this paper we use bold letters to indicate tensors).
-For a multiclass classification problem with K classes and input images of shape (C,Y,X), where C is the number of channels, Y the image height, and X its width, $\bm{H}$ assumes the following shape: (B,K,C,Y,X).
-The second dimension (class) indicates at which output neuron the relevance propagation began.
-So in the k-th heatmap, the classifier associated positive relevance with the class k.
-The mini-batch and classes dimensions were merged inside the LRP block, but we separate them before loss calculation. $\bm{M}$ is a tensor containing the segmentation targets (masks) for each figure in the mini-batch.
+We will now explain the calculation of the second term, $L_{LRP}$.
+First, some definitions are needed: we denote as $\mathbf{H}$ a tensor containing the heatmaps for all classes, created for a single input image or for a mini-batch of B images (in this paper we use bold letters to indicate tensors).
+For a multi-class classification problem with K classes and input images of shape (C,Y,X), where C is the number of channels, Y the image height, and X its width, $\mathbf{H}$ assumes the following shape: (B,K,C,Y,X).The second dimension (class) indicates at which output neuron the relevance propagation began.
+Thus, in the k-th heatmap, the positive relevance is associated with the class k.
+A single LRP heatmap (for image b and class k), $\mathbf{H_{bk}}$, has the same shape as an input image, (C,Y,X).
+The mini-batch and classes dimensions were merged inside the LRP block, but we separate them before loss calculation. $\mathbf{M}$ is a tensor containing the segmentation targets (masks) for each figure in the mini-batch.
 A mask separates the image foreground and background.
 It is defined as a single-channel image with shape (Y,X), valued 1 in the regions of interest and 0 in areas of undesired attention.
-Having B masks, one for each mini-batch image, we just repeat them in the channels and classes dimensions for $\bm{M}$ to match the shape of $\bm{H}$.
+Having B masks, one for each mini-batch image, we just repeat them in the channels and classes dimensions for $\mathbf{M}$ to match the shape of $\mathbf{H}$.
+We denote the mask for a single image as $\mathbf{M_{bk}}$.
+It is possible to use different masks for different classes in the image, or to repeat the same mask for all classes.

-Heatmap loss calculation starts by a normalization of the heatmaps tensor, dividing it by the square root of its elements' variance plus a small $e$ value (e.g., $10^{-4}$). $e$ enforces the relationship $0/0=0$, avoiding indeterminate results.
-Afterwards, we substitute the tensor elements by their absolute values, $abs(\cdot)$, since the training procedure must minimize both the positive and the negative undesired relevance in the heatmaps:

-The normalization's objective is to account for relevance absorption.
-Although LRP performs an almost conservative propagation, relevance is absorbed by the stabilizer element in LRP-$\epsilon$ and by the layers' bias parameters.
-However, it is important to use a normalization procedure that does not shift the zero value in the heatmaps.